blnknlights/blnknlights.github.io/htb/academy/buffer_overflows/linux_buffer_overflows.md

 ## Memory structure:
 ```
+stack - grows down (like stalactites) - LIFO - last in first out - return address, parameters, frame pointers
+heap  - grows up (like stalactites) - dynamically allocated program memory
+.bss  - statically allocated variables represented exclusively by 0 bits
+.data - global and static variables that are explicitly initialized by the program.
 .text - the actual assembler instructions of the program.
 RO
-.data - global and static variables that are explicitly initialized by the program.
-.bss  - statically allocated variables represented exclusively by 0 bits
-heap  - grows up to the higher memory address
-stack - grous down - iast in first out - return address, parameters, frame pointers
 ```

 ## Modern memory protections: